 The Chalmers researchers, therefore, see an opportunity to create a circular use of plastic in society, as well as free us from the need for oil and fossil gas to produce various high-quality plastics.

-End-of-life bio-based materials like paper, wood and clothes could also be used as raw material in the chemical process.
+End-of-life bio-based materials like paper, wood, and clothes could also be used as raw materials in the chemical process.
 This would mean we could gradually reduce the proportion of fossil materials in plastic.
 We could also create net negative emissions, if carbon dioxide is also captured in the process.
 The vision is to create a sustainable, circular system for carbon-based materials.

 Chalmers Power Central